Cold Temperatures Settle In As Oregon Tries To Clear Out From Record Snowfall

 “We’re going to very slowly warm up to near freezing (Thursday),” said Colby Neuman with the National Weather Service in Portland.
 The forecast calls mostly cloudy skies for the Willamette Valley and Columbia River Gorge, but Neuman noted that areas that receive even modest bits of sunshine could start to see some melt Thursday afternoon.

-Temperatures for the Portland metro area and surrounding counties are expected to dip back down into the teens tonight, and Neuman said that will continue to make roads slick and dangerous for commuters.
+Temperatures for the Portland metro area — where some neighborhoods received as much as 15 inches of snow between Tuesday evening and Wednesday — and surrounding counties are expected to dip back down into the teens tonight, and Neuman said that will continue to make roads slick and dangerous for commuters.
 Temperatures dropped into the high teens and low 20s Wednesday night, which means the potential for a slick layer of black ice on roads and sidewalks.

 The thawing and refreezing will also make clearing secondary roads more difficult, Neuman said, as it will cause the snowpack to turn into a hard-packed block of ice.